Diversity rather than simplicity

 Her hypothesis is that disorders in the gut flora during the first two to three years of the child can have major consequences.

-“We believe that microbiota is one of the factors which impacts the normal development of the brain and that disorders of the microbiota can partly explain common neuropsychiatric diseases such as autism and ADHD.
-We’re not saying that it causes the diseases, but it can be a contributory factor”, says Rochellys Diaz Heijtz.
+“We believe that microbiota is one of the factors which impacts the normal development of the brain and that disorders of the microbiota can partly explain common neurodevelopmental disorders such as autism and ADHD.
+We’re not saying that it the main cause, but it can be a contributory factor”, says Rochellys Diaz Heijtz.

 Roughly 30 years ago the hygiene hypothesis was launched, which is based on the notion that the higher incidence of allergies among children is the result of them not being exposed to as many bacteria in our too clean homes.
 Now we are increasingly starting to consider our microbiota as an important piece of the puzzle for the explanation as the hypothesis is gaining ground.
 The interplay between us and our bacteria impacts a range of different functions and imbalanced microbiota can lead to disorders of several different areas, not just allergies.